 The color of your home should complement the design style and architectural features.
 For instance, red or burgundy exteriors often work well on barns and modern farmhouses.
 Also, the rich hue can create a more nostalgic, lived-in look.

 5. Make it match the driveway.

 We love a color scheme that takes into account all of the exterior details.
-The charcoal siding on this Chango & Co. design complements the driveway and the shingled roof.
+The charcoal siding on this Chango & Co. design complements the driveway and the brown shingled roof.
 The stone detail, as well as the white window trim and garage, keep the exterior paint from venturing into bland territory.

 6. Find a hue that complements your landscaping.

 Don't allow your stellar, yard-of-the-year-worthy landscaping to be upstaged by a house exterior color that clashes with the blooms.
 There's actually a science to picking hues that complement your greenery.
 At this charming home, notice how the bright-colored buds accentuate the simple exterior.

 7. Look for a shade that increases your home's value.